pypy/pypy.org/pages/download_advanced.rst

 Packaging
 ---------

-Once PyPy is translated from source the binary package similar to those provided in the section `Default (with a JIT Compiler)`_ above could be easily created with ``package.py`` script:
+Once PyPy is translated from source, a binary package similar to those provided in the section `Default (with a JIT Compiler)`_ above can be created with the ``package.py`` script:

 .. code-block:: bash

     cd ./pypy/pypy/tool/release/
-    python package.py --help #for information
+    python package.py --help  # for information
     python package.py --archive-name pypy-my-own-package-name

 It is recommended to use package.py because custom scripts will